scutrobotlab/vrep_template/README.md

 # **SCUT-RobotLab: Infantry Assassin**
 ## **Introduction**
-- Project of Two Wheeled Jumping Robot.
+- Project to simulate Two Wheeled Jumping Robot.
 - Refer to: ETH Ascento.
 - If you are interseted in this project and need more information, please contact Mentos Seetoo(1356046979@qq.com) to get an access.